 “An example of fake news was when Hitler was making propaganda against the Jews.
 He was making false claims against them saying that they were bad people and that they were dangerous to the world.
 When this propaganda came out, people in Germany and in other countries were convinced that it was true and followed Hitler to be the leader of Germany.”

 We are so proud of our PenPals of the Week for engaging in healthy discussions with their peers about media literacy and fake news!

 Want to train your students to be better digital learners and combat fake news?
-Enroll your class in Facts, Opinions, and Fake News.
+Find more fake news examples for your students in Facts, Opinions, and Fake News.